cross-seed/cross-seed.org/docs/tutorials/announce.md

 The most common way to connect to a trackers IRC announce channel is through [`autobrr`](https://autobrr.com/).
 [We recommend following their guide for sending IRC announces to `cross-seed`](https://autobrr.com/3rd-party-tools/cross-seed#cross-seed-filter).

 While `cross-seed` is running in daemon mode, it will listen for any announces and attempt to find matches against the content you already have.
 You can monitor these requests and their decisions in the verbose logs.

+These matches are exempt from [`includeSingleEpisodes`](../basics/options.md#includesingleepisodes) and will always be matched.
+This is because the announce is triggered by a new upload, so it is unlikely that a season pack is available.
+If you want to prevent episode matching, you can block episodes in your [`autobrr`] filter.